 At our office, we only provide orthodontic services provided by qualified certified orthodontists registered in Canada.
 Hence, all our orthodontic treatment is transferable to any other certified orthodontist in Canada or anywhere else.

 Call us today to book an appointment or if you have any questions about our dental services including Root Canals in Yellowknife!
+We also offer cosmetic dentistry services to complement the treatments from our guest orthodontic specialists to ensure you have the best oral health.

 PLEASE NOTE: The content provided here is for informational purposes only and was not designed to diagnose or treat a health problem or disease.
 Please consult your physician/dentist with any questions or concerns you may have regarding your condition.